Adding Nodes with Galera Manager¶

 Node Deployment Choices

 The database system and version is already set from when you created the cluster.
 You have to use the same database system for each node.
-However, although the custom database settings you might have added at that time will be passed to the nodes—if you’re creating nodes one at a time—you may give one node extra settings depending on their hardware and operational purpose. ..
-You probably wouldn’t do this with the initial set of nodes, but later when you’re adding temporarily another node because of a surge in traffic, you might want the extra node to handle more traffic.
+However, although the custom database settings you might have added at that time will be passed to the nodes—if you are creating nodes one at a time—you may give one node extra settings depending on their hardware and operational purpose.
+You probably wouldn’t do this with the initial set of nodes, but later when you are adding temporarily another node because of a surge in traffic, you might want the extra node to handle more traffic.
 Therefore, you may want to set its buffers and other settings to higher values.
 You can add those settings then for the one node.

 Host Deployment Choices